Agastachys: Distribution and habitat

-Threats and conservation issues
+Conservation status

-Currently, Agastachys odorata is not listed as a threatened species on either the Tasmanian Threatened Species List or the EPBC Act List of Threatened Flora.
+Agastachys odorata is listed as 'Least concern' on the IUCN Red List and is not listed on the Tasmanian Threatened Species Protection Act 1995 or the Environment Protection Biodiversity Conservation Act 1999 (EPBC Act) List of Threatened Flora.
 However, as A. odorata is an underrepresented species in ecological and scientific works on the effects of climate and land-use changes occurring in Tasmania, its security is not ensured into the future.
 The species is not widely cultivated in gardens, with successful propagation difficult and rare using traditional techniques such as seed germination.
 Despite the challenges mentioned, seeds have been collected, and are stored at the Tasmanian Seed Conservation Centre.

 A. odorata is known to be highly susceptible to Phytophthora cinnamomi dieback.
 The root-rot fungus puts the species at risk into the future as the disease spreads across Tasmania.

 However, organisations such as Australian Native Plant Society rate the overall conservation status of the species as "not considered to be at risk in the wild".